SeanKilleen/seankilleen.github.io/_posts/2019-06-16-automagically-update-your-package-dependencies-with-dependabot-for-free-even-for-private-repos.md

 Beautiful!
 My blog has a CI/CD process via Netlify -- if Netlify can run and generate a preview, that tells me we're probably doing OK.
 So in the end, I see a PR with notes and tests passing, and a preview of my blog.
 That helps me feel pretty good about the changes, and I can merge the results quickly.

 ## Setting up Dependabot for a Private Repo with Docker

+OK, so that's great -- but what if my repository is hosted on GitHub Enterprise behind a firewall where Dependabot can never get to it?

+...well, the folks about Dependabot have been awesome enough to [make dependabot-core OSS](https://github.com/dependabot/dependabot-core).